emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 > The Flags field is four bits.
 Defined values include
 >
->> 1  EMSK Compound MAC is present
+>> 1  EMSK Compound-MAC is present
 >>
->> 2  MSK Compound MAC is present
+>> 2  MSK Compound-MAC is present
 >>
->> 3  Both EMSK and MSK Compound MAC are present
+>> 3  Both EMSK and MSK Compound-MAC are present
 >>
 >> All other values of the Flags field are invalid.